Tips to Live By

 Avoid sharing common spaces and personal items

-When someone you love is sick, your first instinct may be to comfort and spend more time than usual with him or her.
+When someone you care about sick, your first instinct may be to comfort and spend more time than usual with them.
 But, in reality, you should probably do the opposite.

-When someone in your home is sick, it's important that he or she stays away from others, including you, as much as possible.
-Ideally, the person who's sick should stay in a separate room and use a separate bathroom, when possible.
+Ideally, the person who's sick should stay in a separate room and — if the cause is something like the stomach flu, or another infectious illness that can easily spread through fecal matter — even use a separate bathroom, if possible.
 You should also avoid sharing everyday items, including towels, bedding and dishes.
-Lastly (and this is important), the person who is sick should not be the one cooking meals for the rest of the healthy household.
+Lastly, the person who is sick shouldn't be the one cooking meals for the rest of the healthy household.

 Wash your hands

-Whether you've touched a contaminated hand, surface or item, hand washing is a simple and effective way to reduce your risk of getting sick — as well as prevent the spread of germs.
+Whether you've touched a potentially contaminated surface or item, hand washing is a simple and effective way to reduce your risk of getting sick — as well as prevent the spread of germs.

 In addition to the important times you already know, you should also wash your hands after interacting with someone in your home who's sick.